 Sunlight as Energy

-Sunlight is an energy source, not just for plants – but also for our bodies – check out this incredible Ted Talk below on water and light as energy for our cells and mitochondria.
-Learn even more one our infrared light article.
+Sunlight is an energy source, not just for plants, but also for our bodies.
+Check out this incredible Ted Talk below on water and light as energy for our cells and mitochondria.
+Learn even more from our infrared light article.

 If the soil is minerally depleted, so is the harvest.